cits3007/cits3007.github.io/assets/labs/lab01-solutions.md

     **example answer:**

-    It has a CVSS rating of 7.1, indicating a "high" severity.
+    AusCERT has published a CVSS rating of 7.1 for this vulnerability, indicating a "high" severity.

     This means that the consequences could be severe if the vulnerability *is* exploited; it doesn't mean that vulnerability is easy to